zextserg/telegram-bot-simple/README.md

 if you catch errors with permissions or get troubles on GCP VM yu can try:
 `sudo python telegram_bot_hook.py` or `sudo env "PATH=$PATH" python telegram_bot_hook.py`

+## Flow of bot working conversation
+There are 15 steps in the flow with pre-defined texts for messages from bot and buttons.
+From step #1 to step #9 bot just show text and propose to click button to the next step.
+On step #10 bot will ask to fill your Google Form.
+When user filled out this form - he should click on special button #10 ("I filled form") and bot will check if it's really so - by checking Telegram username in filled forms.
+Also bot will send message about that action to ADMIN chat.
+On step #11 bot will ask to send him photo.
+When user send it (it should be saved in your Google Drive folder) - user should click on special button #11 ("I send photo").
+And bot will check if it's really so - by checking files on Google Drive.
+Also bot will send message about that action to ADMIN chat.
+On step #12 bot ask user to wait for updates and now ADMIN should send a special admin-command to the bot as a simple message to bot chat with special format:
+`send-from-admin-to-user-payment-info {user_id} <sum of money>`
+For example ADMIN can send to the bot:
+`send-from-admin-to-user-payment-info {123} <150>`
+After that bot will ask ADMIN to confirm what he should send to user by click on special button #12.
+On step #13 bot will send to user personalised message with sum from ADMIN and text about your Wallet.
+Also bot will send user a picture of your Wallet (you should setup it on CONSTs and put you actual pic file to repository).
+Also bot will ask user to pay some virtual coins and after that click on special button #13 ("I paid").

 ## Schema of Bot Conversation
 ![alt text](https://github.com/zextserg/telegram-bot-simple/blob/main/tg-bot-schema.png?raw=true)